Pittsburgh PA Bicycle Accident Attorney

 What if I’m involved in a Hit-and-Run bicycle accident?

 In some cases of hit-and-run accidents, your injuries may be covered by your own insurance policy.
 It is important you have enough uninsured and uninsured motorist coverage to protect you, in case you are hit by a car that leaves the scene of the accident.

 We have the proven skill and experience to deal with your insurance company and reluctant insurance adjusters to make sure they treat you fairly and live up to their legal obligations.
 In many cases, you must get an attorney involved to make sure your own company pays you what you deserve.

-For more information, visit our page specifically about Hit & Run Accident Cases.
+For more information, contact our Pittsburgh hit-and-run accident lawyers who specialize in Hit & Run Accident Cases.

 Contact Our Bicycle Accident Lawyers in Pennsylvania today!

 Regardless of the severity of your injuries or the complexity of your loss, our firm has a team of experienced attorneys at convenient locations throughout Pennsylvania and Ohio to serve you.
+Reach out to a Pittsburgh bicycle accident lawyer at Dallas W. Hartman P.C. for a free case consultation.
 We are happy to come to your home or hospital to discuss your case.
 Call us today!
 412-262-2888